drj11/sixtyforth/README.md

 SixtyForth a 64-bit implementation of FORTH written in 64-bit Intel assembler.

-The SixtyForth language is inspired by the FORTH-83 standard, but since it does not follow the standard exactly, it should probably be more accurately described as a FORTH-like language.
+The SixtyForth language is
+inspired by the ANSI Forth standard (1994 edition), but since it does not follow the standard exactly, it should probably be more accurately described as a Forth-like language.

-The major departure is that a cell is not 16 bits wide, but 64 bits wide.
-A further departure is that _counted strings_ do not begin with a byte length, but with a 64-bit length.
-`count` is suitably modified for this convention.
+In this implementation a cell is 64-bits wide, and signed integers are represented in 2's complement.

 Input is mostly assumed to be in lower case.
 Due to a whimsical quirk and
-a fondness for 1980s style documentation, various documents will use upper case to refer to FORTH words.
+a fondness for 1980s style documentation, various documents will use upper case to refer to Forth words.
 For example, `CREATE`.
 But generally these should be
 typed in lower case
 in order to be
-recognised by the SixtyForth system.
+recognised by the SixtyForth system
+(The standard requires that the uppercase forms are accepted, but this is not yet implemented).

 ## Building SixtyForth and running it